 You’ve seen bath bombs, you’ve bought your favorite bath bomb, you know you put it in the bathtub and it should fizz, perhaps color the water and give a great smell but how do you use a relaxing bath bomb?
+They don’t come with bath bomb use instructions, so what is a bath bomb supposed to do?

 The best way to use a bath bomb is to run your bathtub and place the bath bomb in the water after it is filled.
 The bath bomb will take 3-6 minutes to dissolve in the warm water.
 This is the point when you should enter the water once the bubbles, scents, salts and fizz have been released.